This short article presents a

 The control is made up of six circular indicators that travel

-around the center of the control.
-Initially the indicators are
+indicators wrap around to the far left.
+Initially the indicators

 The control uses Windows coordinates with the x-axis values